Get PulmCCM’s Weekly Email Update

 "It is bad, because it can lead to poor decision making where patients and their families feel driven to continue with toxic treatments that significantly reduce patients' quality of life and do not extend their lifespan," Butow told Reuters.

-As Mark Twain said, denial ain't just a river in Egypt.
-But what can be done to prevent this common, natural human response to terminal illness from causing even more suffering to patients and families, and unhealthy stress to care providers?
+What can be done to prevent this common, natural human response to terminal illness from causing even more suffering to patients and families, and unhealthy stress to care providers?

 For starters, we are long overdue for offering high-quality, low-emotional-content informational videos that show patients what actually happens during intubation and mechanical ventilation, as well as other medical procedures like CPR.
 In the case of CPR, real-world statistics should also be included.
 This would do the bare minimum to address pre-existing unrealistic conceptions of end-of-life care shaped by watching medical dramas in movies and on TV.